The uniqueness of the Fisher metric as information metric

 {{\mathfrak a}} {{\mathfrak b}} {{\mathfrak e}} {{\mathfrak k}} {{\mathfrak p}} {{\mathfrak g}} {{\mathfrak gl}} {{\mathfrak h}} {{\mathfrak l}} {{\mathfrak m}} {{\mathfrak n}} {{\mathfrak s}} {{\mathfrak o}} {{\mathfrak so}} {{\mathfrak u}} {{\mathfrak su}} {{\mathfrak sl}} {{\mathfrak sp}} {{\mathfrak t }} {C^{\infty}} {\scriptstyle\frac{1}{2}} {{\partial}} {{I}} {{\partial I}} {\Upsilon _{\delta}(H_0) \times \Uu _{\delta} (J_0)}

-\abstract We define a mixed topology on the fiber space $\cup_\mu \oplus^n L^n(\mu)$ over the space $\Mm_+(\Om)$ of all finite positive measures $\mu$ on a separable metric space $\Om$ provided with Borel $\sigma$-algebra.
-We define the notion of strong continuity of a covariant $n$-tensor field on $\Mm_+(\Om)$.
+\abstract We define a mixed topology on the fiber space $\cup_\mu \oplus^n L^n(\mu)$ over the space $\Mm(\Om)$ of all finite non-negative measures $\mu$ on a separable metric space $\Om$ provided with Borel $\sigma$-algebra.
+We define a notion of strong continuity of a covariant $n$-tensor field on $\Mm(\Om)$.
 Under the assumption of strong continuity of an information metric we prove the uniqueness of the Fisher metric as information metric on statistical models associated with $\Om$.
 Our proof realizes a suggestion due to Amari and Nagaoka to derive the uniqueness of the Fisher metric from the special case proved by Chentsov by using a special kind of limiting procedure.
-The obtained result extends the monotonicity characterization of the Fisher metric on statistical models associated with finite sample spaces and complement the uniqueness theorem by Ay-Jost-L\^e-Schwachh\"ofer that characterizes the Fisher metric by its invariance under sufficient statistics.
-As a by-product we discover a class of regular statistical models that enjoy natural functorial requirements. \endabstract \keywords{monotonicity of the Fisher metric; Chentsov's theorem; mixed topology}
+The obtained result extends the monotonicity characterization of the Fisher metric on statistical models associated with finite sample spaces and complement the uniqueness theorem by Ay-Jost-L\^e-Schwachh\"ofer that characterizes the Fisher metric by its invariance under sufficient statistics. \endabstract \keywords{monotonicity of the Fisher metric; Chentsov's theorem; mixed topology}

 \subjclass[2010]{Primary 62B10, 60B05}